microsoft/winsdkfb/graph/index.md

 ## Custom Stories
 Follow the steps [here](https://developers.facebook.com/docs/sharing/opengraph/custom) to configure custom stories in your app on developers.facebook.com
 The app should have publish_actions permission granted by the user.
-A class will have to be created (`FBReturnObject` in this example) to receive and parse the json response.
 The response will be an id of type string `{"id":"<id here>"}` if published successfully.

 For the snippet below,